 Art education is at the heart of everything we do.
 Our education efforts include: Art in the Park, Court Square Theater and various collaborations with nonprofit groups, local businesses, schools and universities.
 Programs such as our First Fridays Downtown cooperative and our Advancing the Arts Grants afford us the opportunity to work with diverse populations and to create one-of-a-kind experiences for the citizens of Rockingham County and the City of Harrisonburg, Virginia.

-The Arts Council of the Valley (ACV) provides art and art education opportunities to the community one Saturday per month, April–October, 9am-12pm and in conjunction with the Harrisonburg Farmers Market event.
+The Arts Council of the Valley (ACV) provides art and art education opportunities to the community each second Saturday, April–October, 9am-12pm and in conjunction with the Harrisonburg Farmers Market.
 Art in the Park takes place on the lawn directly behind ACV’s Smith House, located at 311 S. Main Street, Harrisonburg.
 Activities art making projects, performance art, collaborative public art installations, dance, and music.
-Each Saturday event focuses on a theme that addresses a specific social issue such as recycling, sustainability, and homelessness.
 The goal of the program is to encourage families to work together to create art while learning collectively about various societal concerns.

 2014 Art in the Park dates: